Europorte is committed on a daily basis to developing a unique culture and an innovative offer based on four main values:

 ›› More on CIFFCO website (French version only)

 Respect for the environment

 Circulation of goods by rail is a transport mode particularly suited to long distances, for large loads and consistent with predominantly night time traffic.

 Compared to the road alternative, rail freight benefits from clear environmental advantages that contribute to limiting pollution and greenhouse gas emissions (road transport generates 8 times more CO2 than rail transport), to improving road traffic flow and to reducing the risk of road accidents.

-Eurotunnel Group, which includes Europorte and its subsidiaries, has been certified in 2011 by the Carbon Trust Standard for reducing its carbon footprint by 20% over the period 2009-2010 and for being committed to a further 3% reduction each year.
+Eurotunnel Group, which includes Europorte and its subsidiaries, has obtained in July 2013 the renewal of the certificate awarded by the Carbon Trust Standard for further reducing its carbon footprint and for being committed to a further 3% reduction each year.

 To meet customers concerns, Europorte and its subsidiaries are offering to produce an environmental performance report for them to compare logistics solutions according to their environmental impact.

-To find out more on CSR, please read the 2012 Corporate Social Responsibility Report of Eurotunnel Group
+To find out more on CSR, please read the 2016 Annual Review and Corporate Social Responsibility Report of Eurotunnel Group